hackclub/hackclub/workshops/backjack/README.md

  + Store the copy of ` Dl_card1 ` and ` Dl_card2 ` inside the vector ` dealer_card ` respectively using bracket,
  + Get the total card for the dealer using the dealer card (` Dl_card1 ` and ` Dl_card2 `) and store it inside ` Tl_Dl_card `.

-that you would then get this :
+That you would then get this :

 ```c++